CrendKing/avisynth_filter/README.md

 It can be used to avoid unnecessary processing and improve performance if the script does not modify the source.
 Avoid to use it during live reloading.

+A good example is if your script applies modifications based on video metadata (e.g. FPS < 30), without using this function, even if the condition does not hold the filter still needs to copy every frame.
+At best, it wastes both CPU and memory resource for nothing.
+At worst, it breaks hardware acceleration chain for certain filters.
+For instance, when [LAV Filters](https://github.com/Nevcairiel/LAVFilters) connects directly to [madVR](http://www.madvr.com/) in D3D11 mode, the GPU decoded frames are not copied to memory.
+If any filter goes between them, the frame needs to be copied.

 This function takes no argument.

 ## Example script